emnh/recursio/README.md

  - Each cell can contain a stacked number of objects.
 Each stack level decreases the size of the object.
 Maximum stack level is 8.
  - Save state to local storage to begin with.
 Add load/save to file functionality.
  - Map cells can contain resources.
 We need a mine object to mine them and output in one of 4 directions.
- - Void cell to eliminate resources.
+ - [DONE] Recycling cell to eliminate resources.
  - An essential concept is that all objects can go on conveyor belts, including conveyor belts and factories.
  - We can have self-driving objects, i.e. cars.
- - All items have integer positions in the grid at each time tick.
+ - [DONE] All items have integer positions in the grid at each time tick.
 All which happens in between is linear interpolation based on graphics frames.
  - Might it be possible to let recursion cells operate at another tick frequency, in order to finish subtasks which can be required at a quicker rate above?
  - Figure out how to represent characters and numbers.
- - Robot arm is an essential device.
-It adds the following properties:
+ - [DONE] Robot arm is an essential device.
+[SCRATCHED] It adds the following properties:
    - targetx
    - targety
    - rotationx. what about integer ticks?